elastic/kibana/src/core/MIGRATION.md

 }

 ```
-4. create a custom response.
-It might happen that `response factory` doesn't cover your use case and you want to specify HTTP response status code as well.
+4. create a custom response. `ResponseFactory` may not cover your use case, so you can use the `custom` function to customize the response.
 ```js
 return response.custom('ok', {
   statusCode: 201,